ljay-boop/BudgetWise-Your-Itelligent-Financial-Companion/README.md

 **a.
 Future Enhancement**<br>
    ▪ Add data saving using text files or database (SQLite).<br>
    ▪ Add monthly budgeting goals.<br>
-   ▪ Add charts for visual spending analysis.
+   ▪ Add charts for visual spending analysis.<br>
    This​‍​‌‍​‍‌​‍​‌‍​‍‌ is to enhance the system's utility and user-friendliness.
 Data saving gives the program the ability to keep all transactions permanently, monthly budgeting goals assist users in controlling their spending, and charts offer simple visual interpretations of their financial ​‍​‌‍​‍‌​‍​‌‍​‍‌habits.<br>